Looking after the River Test at Mottisfont

 The famous River Test flows through our grounds.
 It has shaped the estate through the centuries, binding the history of the house and its people to the landscape.
 The crystal-clear waters provide vital habitats for many species.

-The River Test is a fantastic example of a chalk stream.
-The water enters the river through chalk springs, giving us beautifully pure, clean water, that maintains relatively stable temperatures and flow rates.
+The River Test is a fantastic example of a chalk stream - one of only around 200 in the world.
+The water filters through the surrounding chalk landscape before entering the river through springs.
+This gives it pure, clean water that maintains relatively stable temperatures and flow rates.